OTBProject/OTBDocs/docs/tutorial-setup.md

 ### Changing the Service

 If you want the bot to connect to Beam, you need to modify the general configuration file, which you can find at `.otbproject/config/general-config.json`.
 In that file, set the `serviceName` to `"BEAM"`, and save the file.
 See the [config documentation](config-documentation.html#general-config) for more inforation about changing which service is used.

+### Starting the Bot

+At this point, the bot is ready to be started.
+You can start it by selecting the menu option `Bot > Start`, or by typing `start` into the command input box in the bottom right of the window and then hitting `[enter]`.

+### Joining Channels

 ### Changing the Channel Join Setting